SFTP Integration – Route4Me SFTP Data Sync

 Yes | Logs | Contains positive and negative log files of all transactions and activities done within the scope of the SFTP account. |

-Once you uploaded the configuration file to the root directory, you can start uploading route data files for optimization.
-To do so, first, upload a CSV file with route data into the “Original” folder.
-The name of the route data file should end with “.original” (i.e., “YYYYMMDD_BATCHNAME.csv” → “YYYYMMDD_BATCHNAME.original.csv”).
+Once you upload the configuration file to the root directory, you can start uploading route data files for optimization.
+To do so, first, upload a CSV file with route data into the “original” folder.
+The name of the route data file should end with “.original” (i.e., “YYYYMMDD_BATCHNAME.csv” → “YYYYMMDD_BATCHNAME.original.csv“).

-To optimize the route data file, into the “Original” folder, upload an empty CSV file with the same file name syntax as in the route data file plus “.completed” at the end of the file’s name.
-For example, if you upload a route data file that is named “YYYYMMDD_BATCHNAME.original.csv”, then you need to upload an empty CSV file named “YYYYMMDD_BATCHNAME.original.completed.csv” to optimize the corresponding route data file.
+To optimize the route data file, into the “original” folder, upload an empty CSV file with the same file name syntax as in the route data file with “.completed” at the end of the file name.
+For example, if you upload a route data file that is named “YYYYMMDD_BATCHNAME.original.csv“, then you need to upload an empty CSV file named “YYYYMMDD_BATCHNAME.original.completed.csv” to optimize the original route data file.

-All optimized routes are re-uploaded into the “Optimized” folder preserving their originally inputted file name syntax.
-If the original input file is named “YYYYMMDD_BATCHNAME.original.csv” then the optimized output file will be “YYYYMMDD_BATCHNAME.optimized.csv”.
+All optimized routes are re-uploaded into the “optimized” folder, preserving their originally file name syntax.
+If the original input file is named “YYYYMMDD_BATCHNAME.original.csv” then the optimized output file will be “YYYYMMDD_BATCHNAME.optimized.csv“.

-Files that fail to be optimized are displayed in the “Optimized“ or “Original“ folders preserving their originally inputted file name syntax suffixed with “error“ respectively.
+Files that fail to be optimized are in the “optimized“ or “original“ folder, with their file name suffixed with “error“.

-Log files in the SFTP server typically cover many data issues, data formatting issues, missing columns, etc. From time to time, unexpected edge cases may occur that do not have any known error codes.
+Log files in the SFTP server typically cover data issues, formatting issues, missing columns, etc. From time to time, unexpected edge cases may occur that do not have any known error codes.

 Suggestions:

-- Locale: Ensure that ASCII or UTF8 is used for file transmissions and filenames.
-Ensure that dates and formats are in a format consistent with the requirements.
+- Locale: Ensure that ASCII or UTF8 is used for file transmissions and names.
+Ensure dates and formats are consistent with requirements.

-Typical route processing times are less than 10 seconds for a 100 stop route/route group, with several hundred stops per route consuming about 45-60 seconds.
+Typical route processing times are less than 10 seconds for a 100-destination route or route group, with several hundred stops per route taking closer to 45–60 seconds.

-Currently, there are no limits on the number of routes or files that can be uploaded into the SFTP account, however, account-level limits for geocoding and route concurrency are inherited and enforced from the master Route4Me account.
+Currently, there are no limits on the number of routes or files that can be uploaded to your SFTP account.
+However, account-level limits for geocoding and route concurrency are inherited and enforced from the master Route4Me account.
 By default, the system will optimize one route at a time.

 Visit Route4Me's Marketplace to Check out Associated Modules: